simonvomeyser/simple-web-dev/resources/markdown/bem-by-example.md

 ![](https://res.cloudinary.com/simonvomeyser/image/upload/v1535611665/BEM%20by%20Example/Demo.png)

-To make things a little bit more easy, you can [look at the Design in Figma](https://www.figma.com/file/DyCnbDJJ38ODholutt2WtOfp/BEM-by-Example?node-id=0%3A1) .
+To make things a bit more easy, you can [look at the Design in Figma](https://www.figma.com/file/DyCnbDJJ38ODholutt2WtOfp/BEM-by-Example?node-id=0%3A1) .
 You can inspect the elements for colors there and export the images if you want to use the assets I used in this design.
 For that, you need to sign up for a free Figma account though.
 Just do it, [Figma is pure awesomeness](/web-design-in-the-cloud).

 If you want to be old school, [here is a jpg of the design](https://res.cloudinary.com/simonvomeyser/image/upload/v1536816215/BEM%20by%20Example/Desktop.png) for you to download.

 We will start with the header in the next chapter and work our way through the content section to the footer in the other chapters.

-> This very article is meant as an introduction only
+> This very article is an introduction only

 I will cover only the BEM basics and why structuring your CSS is important at all.
 If you want to dive right in the implementation stuff of the design above, jump to the [second Part](/bem-by-example-part-2) where we put our pedal to the metal.